jewettaij/visfd/doc/doc_filter_mrc.md

 [Generalized Gaussians](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1) are supported.

-The "**-dog**" filter can be used for [blob detection](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian).
+The "**-blob**", "**-blobd**", and "**-blobr**" filters can be used for [scale-free blob detection](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian).
 Objects in the image of various sizes can be emphasized or selected using this filter.
-(This filter can be customized using the "-dog", and "-exponents" arguments.)
+This filter is useful when the size of the objects in the image is not known in advance.
+Unfortunately, the computation is slow compared to filters like -gauss and -dog.
+(However, if you can estimate the size of the objects you want to detect in advance, then you can use "**-blob1**", "**-blobr1**", or "**-blobd1**" which are much faster.)

 The "**-dog**"" filter uses a (band-pass) [Difference-Of-Gaussians](https://en.wikipedia.org/wiki/Difference_of_Gaussians)